 Note: Real estate salespersons and brokers must fulfill educational requirements to qualify for State of Connecticut mandated exams.
-The educational requirements for Connecticut are as follows:
+Please refer to the Department of Consumer Protection website for information on these educational requirements for Connecticut.

 All of the real estate courses offered at MCC for licensure and continuing education have been filed with and approved by the State of Connecticut Real Estate Commission.
 All MCC courses meet or exceed the minimum requirements as outlined by the State of Connecticut.